shauryagarg2005/shauryagarg2005/README.md

 ## I'm a Game Developer and 2D Artist

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning zig language
 - 🥅 2021 Goals: Contribute more to Open Source projects